Mike Gerber

-Michael Jeffrey Gerber (born July 8, 1992) is an American professional baseball outfielder who is currently a free agent.
+Michael Jeffrey Gerber (born July 8, 1992) is an American former professional baseball outfielder.
 He previously played in Major League Baseball (MLB) for the Detroit Tigers and San Francisco Giants and in Nippon Professional Baseball (NPB) for the Chunichi Dragons.

 Career

 Gerber was drafted by the New York Yankees in the 40th round of the 2010 Major League Baseball Draft out of Neuqua Valley High School in Naperville, Illinois.
 He did not sign and attended Creighton University to play college baseball.

 Detroit Tigers

 Gerber was then drafted by the Detroit Tigers in the 15th round of the 2014 MLB Draft.
 He made his professional debut with the Connecticut Tigers and also played with the West Michigan Whitecaps.
 Gerber spent 2015 with West Michigan and played in the Arizona Fall League after the season.

-He spent most of the 2017 season with the AA Erie SeaWolves.
-The Tigers added him to their 40-man roster after the 2017 season.
-On April 20, 2018, the Tigers added Gerber to the 25-man roster ahead of a doubleheader as the 26th man.
+Gerber spent most of the 2017 season with the Double–A Erie SeaWolves.
+On November 20, 2017, Tigers added Gerber to their 40-man roster to protect him from the Rule 5 draft.
+On April 20, 2018, the Tigers added Gerber to the 25–man roster ahead of a doubleheader as the 26th man.
 He made his major league debut in the second game when he pinch-ran for Miguel Cabrera.
 Although he was sent back down after the doubleheader, Gerber was again called up three days later.

-After being returned to the minors, Gerber was recalled on July 31, 2018, following the deadline trade of Tigers outfielder Leonys Martín.
+After being returned to the minors, Gerber was recalled on July 31, following the deadline trade of Tigers outfielder Leonys Martín.
 That night, Gerber recorded his first career major league hit and first RBI.
 Batting in the bottom of the eighth inning against the Cincinnati Reds, he hit a line drive down the third base line for a double, scoring José Iglesias from first base.
 This turned out to be the game-winning RBI in a 2–1 Tigers victory.